Habit: History

 In 1890, William James, a pioneering philosopher and psychologist, addressed the subject of habit in his book, The Principles of Psychology.
 James viewed habit as natural tendency in order to navigate life.
-To him, "living creatures...are bundles of habits" and those habits that have "an innate tendency are called instincts."
+To him, "living creatures... are bundles of habits" and those habits that have "an innate tendency are called instincts."
 James also explains how habits can govern our lives.
 He states, "Any sequence of mental action which has been frequently repeated tends to perpetuate itself; so that we find ourselves automatically prompted to think, feel, or do what we have been before accustomed to think, feel, or do, under like circumstances, without any consciously formed purpose, or anticipated of result."

+Habit played an important work in the phenomenology of French philosopher Maurice Merleau-Ponty.
+For Merleau-Ponty, habit was a form of embodied consciousness.